Can Dogs Have Autism? Here’s What the Experts Say

 Dr Kathryn Denchopens in new tab, MA VetMB agrees: “While dogs cannot be diagnosed with autism as humans can, certain atypical behaviours and neurodevelopmental anomalies in dogs are often likened to ASD in humans.
 These observations are primarily based on behavioural traits and neurological assessments.”

-Understanding Canine Dysfunctional Behaviour (CDB)
+What exactly is Canine Dysfunctional Behaviour (CDB)?

 Persistent and repetitive actions.

-Issues with social interaction with humans or dogs.
+Issues with social interaction (with humans or dogs).

 Unusual responses to sensory stimuli.